 Speaking of pictures…

-You can sponsor a sports team or local event and get your landscaping business’s logo shown in the event’s brochures and other promotion.
+You can sponsor a sports team or local event and get your landscaping business’s logo shown in the event’s brochures and other promotions.

 Get pictures of the sports team or event you sponsor and again: